AndyObtiva/glimmer/README.md

 ## Data-Binding Library

-Data-Binding enables mapping GUI properties (like text and color) to Model attributes (like name and age).
+Data-Binding enables mapping GUI properties (like text and color) to Model attributes (like name and age) for bidirectional or unidirectional synchronization and conversion as needed.

-Glimmer enhances observed models automatically (including array operations like `<<` and `reject!`) on first observation.
+Glimmer enhances observed models automatically (including array operations like `<<`, `delete`, and `reject!`) on first observation.
 As such, you get automatic observable support, including nested and computed observations.
 No need to change your model code to data-bind it to the view or add repetitive boilerplate modules.
 View data-binding is truly decoupled from model logic by being able to observe any model attribute (Ruby attribute reader/writer combo or Ruby attribute reader alone for read-only data-binding when needed)

 This relies mainly on the Observer Design Pattern and the MVP (Model-View-Presenter) Architectural Pattern (a variation on MVC)